alabatie/alabatie.github.io/_pages/awards.md

 ## Prizes

 * **Mayhew Prize** awarded by the University of Cambridge in 2008 for graduating 1st among all applied mathematics students (~ 100 elite students) in the Part III of the Mathematical Tripos.
-2008 [[Wikipedia page of Mayhew Prize](https://en.wikipedia.org/wiki/Mayhew_Prize)]
+2008 [[Wikipedia page with list of Mayhew Prize winners](https://en.wikipedia.org/wiki/Mayhew_Prize)]

 ## Scholarships